MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-05-06- MobileFirst-with-Google-App-Bundle-and-Dynamic-Delivery-In-Native.md

 To create your app with Android App Bundle and Dynamic Delivery features follow the blog [Get started with Android App Bundles ](https://developer.android.com/guide/app-bundle/#get_started)

-In case if you would like to call MobileFirst APIs in your base application module only, then there is no additional configuration required.
+To call MobileFirst APIs from the base application module of a multi-feature app,no additional configuration is required.

-If you would like to call MobileFirst APIs in your feature module then use `api` declaration instead `implementation`.Using `implementation` would restrict using MobileFirst APIs in the same module itself while using `api`  would make MobileFirst APIs available across all modules present in the app including feature modules.For more details read [API and implementation separation](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation).
+To call MobileFirst APIs in a feature modules, use the `api` declaration instead `implementation`.Using implementation will restrict the access of the MobileFirst APIs within the same module, while using `api`  would make MobileFirst APIs available across all modules present in the app including feature modules.For more details read [API and implementation separation](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation).

-Do the following changes in  your base app's **build.gradle**:
+Make the following change in your base app's **build.gradle** file in order to call MobileFirst APIs from an app enabled for Dynamic Delivery

 From